Table of Contents

 According to the operator’s preferences, both remote controllers can be switched easily between mode 1 and mode 2.

 In the case of Yuneec’s transmitter, I found it very convenient to have all the info (flight parameters, setting menus, and live video feed) in my hand without any additional device.
 Although the FPV display of the ST-10+ is pretty bright, you will need to mount the included sunshade during sunny days.
 In my opinion, the motor arm/disarm button is very useful and should be adopted by other manufacturers too.
-When the “Follow-me” mode is enabled, thanks to the RC’s built-in GPS positioning system, the quadcopter will follow the transmitter.
+The quadcopter will follow the transmitter when the “Follow-me” mode is enabled, thanks to the RC’s built-in GPS positioning system.

 On the other hand, the DJI transmitter features the revolutionary Lightbridge HD video down-link which allows transmitting high-quality 720P@30 fps live video up to 3 km.
 Almost any Android or iOS mobile device (tablet/smartphone) can be connected through the included micro USB cable to the transmitter in order to display the real-time video feed and access the quadcopter’s settings.